cstudio7/drift-detector/README.md

 ### Terraform State File

 *   A terraform.tfstate file in the root directory for drift detection.
-An example is provided in the setup instructions.
+An example is provided in the setup instructions, but we use testdata/sample-tfstate.json for this test

 ### Bash Shell (for running the script)